ftcatsoc/LADR/README.md

 ## Example

-To access the solutions, simply download the precompiled PDF file, which contains all the solutions to the exercises in *Linear Algebra Done Right*.
+To access the solutions, simply download the precompiled PDF file, which contains part of the solutions to the exercises in *Linear Algebra Done Right*.

 ## Contributing